Polar M600 Review

 - Note it is possible to have limited functional pairing of an Android Wear device with iOS8.2 and above and with iPhone 5 and above.
 NOT with iPAD.
 With Android Wear v2.0 (2017) the iOS functionality could be expanded.

 Perhaps the quiet vibrations and lack of a speaker will be issues for you.
 Not for me.

 If you are an iOS user then you will have a limited experience but that WILL be dramatically improved in Q1/Q2.2017 with AndroidWear 2.0.

 Even looking at 2017’s crop of upcoming AndroidWear 2.0 sports devices I just can’t see any of them touching the M600.
 Perhaps the Huawei might get close.

-You can see from some of the comments after this review that Polar are clearly maintaining and improving the M600.
+You can see from some of the comments after this review that Polar is clearly maintaining and improving the M600.

-Yes the vibration alerts might be a little on the weak side but Polar were quick to address the manual LAP requirement.
+Yes, the vibration alerts might be a little on the weak side but Polar was quick to address the manual LAP requirement.

-The touchscreen is respnsive and better than many sports touchscreens, although perhaps it is a little too sensitive sometimes when swimming.
+The touchscreen is responsive and better than many sports touchscreens, although perhaps it is a little too sensitive sometimes when swimming.